S3WaaS/helm-catalog/charts/s3waas/district-app/1.0.7/README.md

     stable/wordpress
 ```

-The above command sets the DistrictApp administrator account username and password to `admin` and `password` respectively.
+The above command sets the WordPress administrator account username and password to `admin` and `password` respectively.
 Additionally, it sets the MariaDB `root` user password to `secretpassword`.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,